CHIP-SPV/chipStar/docker/docker.md

 Purpose: Enhances the development environment with code quality tools specifically for C++ projects, enabling better code analysis and consistency checks.

-## DockerfileFull Overview (stale - do not use)

-This layer was intended to provide multiple LLVM toolchains with a matching POCL per version.
-It is stale and currently broken: it builds LLVM 16 (support for LLVM versions below 20 has been dropped) and passes `--only-necessary-spirv-exts`, an option `configure_llvm.sh` no longer has.

-If multi-version images are needed again, rework it to loop over the supported versions (20, 21, 22) using
-`configure_llvm.sh --version <V> --install-dir /apps/llvm/<V> ...`, which
-applies the per-version patches from `llvm-patches/llvm-<V>/` automatically, and pair each with a POCL built for that LLVM (POCL main is required for LLVM 22).

 ## DockerfileLatest Overview

 This layer builds upon the base image and adds: